Finding all Borcherds product paramodular cusp forms of a given weight and level: Jacobi forms

 The coefficient $g_n(\zeta)$ is a Laurent polynomial in~$\zeta$ because the support of~$g$ is bounded by $n\ge n_o$ for some~$n_o$, and so the $q^n$-coefficient $\fcJ{n,r}g\zeta^r$ can be nonzero only for the finitely many values of~$r$ such that $4n\JFind-r^2\ge4n_o\JFind-\JFind^2$.

-When we need the more general case of a Jacobi form $g$ that transforms by a multiplier we indicate so in the notation; for example, the odd Jacobi theta function~$\vartheta$ lies in~$\Jcusp{1/2}{1/2}(\epsilon^3 v_H)$, where $\epsilon$ is the multiplier of the Dedekind eta function; \cf~\cite{gn98}.
+When we need the more general case of a Jacobi form $g$, possibly of half-integral weight and/or index, that transforms by a multiplier, we indicate so in the notation; for example, the odd Jacobi theta function~$\vartheta$ lies in~$\Jcusp{1/2}{1/2}(\epsilon^3 v_H)$, where $\epsilon$ is the multiplier of the Dedekind eta function; \cf~\cite{gn98}.
 When all the Fourier coefficients lie in a ring we also append the ring to the notation; for example, $\Jwh 0\JFind(\Z)$ denotes the $\Z$-module of weight~$0$, index~$\JFind$ weakly holomorphic forms of trivial multiplier with integral Fourier coefficients.